MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-reservations.md

 ### Issue resolution

 Investigate whether open packing group work exists to bring the item from a packing station to another location (such as *Baydoor*).
-Review the **Work creation history log** and **Work details** to determine what is physically reserving the inventory, and then complete or delete the work to free up the reservation.
+Review the records on the **Work creation history log** and **Work details** pages to determine what is physically reserving the inventory, and then complete or delete the work to free up the reservation.

 ## I receive the following error message: "Inventory quantity -%1 could not be updated due to insufficient inventory transactions for item %2...."